 FUN AFRICAN ANIMALS FACTS: Did you know the Big Five classification originally denoted the most dangerous animals for hunters to pursue on foot?

 Stampeding buffalo are dangerous for young safari animals, proving fatal for cubs lurking in the grass.
 Therefore, female lions tend to steer clear of provoking them, especially if they don’t have others in the pride to help them with a kill.
 While buffalos often give no warning and just begin charging, snorting can indicate displeasure.

-PRO TIP: Buffalo have a symbiotic relationship with certain birds, so wait for them to land on their horns to photograph them.
+PHOTOGRAPHY TIP: Since buffalo have a symbiotic relationship with oxpeckers, wait for them to land on their horns to photograph them.

 During the Great Migration from the Serengeti National Park in Tanzania to the Masai Mara National Reserve in Kenya, wildebeest and zebra must navigate across rivers, teeming with crocodiles.
 Witnessing crocodiles erupting from the water as the wildebeests hopscotch across tops many people’s bucket lists.